 Whenever I draw the crotch shape I can’t help but think of Barbie & Ken dolls.
 It amuses me greatly!
 You don’t have to go into much detail here drawing the whole pelvis.
 All you have to do is draw a shape similar to that of male or female underwear.
 Remember that female bodies usually have wider hips than male bodies.

-LEGS & KNEES
+DRAWING THE LEGS & KNEES

 Draw an ellongated circle or vertical ellipse that goes from the bottom of the pelvis to the middle of the sixth head.
 Draw two circles in this position, they will represent the knees of your character.